ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Collecting Results {#collect-flow}

-In this phase, the Collector requests aggregate shares from each aggregator and then locally combines them to yield a single aggregate result.
+In this phase, the Collector requests aggregate shares from each Aggregator and then locally combines them to yield a single aggregate result.
 In particular, the Collector issues a query to the Leader ({{query}}), which the Aggregators use to select a batch of reports to aggregate.
 Each emits an aggregate share